Alberto Del Rio: Final feuds and departure (2013–2014)

-The following night on the 25 November episode of Raw, Del Rio teamed up with Randy Orton in a losing effort John Cena and Big Show in a tag team match.
+The following night on the 25 November episode of Raw, Del Rio teamed up with Randy Orton in a losing effort against John Cena and Big Show in a tag team match.
 On the 2 and 9 December episodes of Raw, Del Rio suffered upset losses to the returning Sin Cara.
 Del Rio finally defeated Sin Cara on the 6 January 2014, episode of Raw.
 After the match, Del Rio insulted the soon-to-be returning Batista and that he would eliminate Batista in the Royal Rumble to get everyone talking about him.
 On the 13 January episode of Raw, he defeated Rey Mysterio and after the match, once again confronted Batista.
 On the 20 January episode of Raw, after he defeated Rey Mysterio, Batista returned and attacked Del Rio with a Batista Bomb.
 Six days later at the Royal Rumble, Del Rio entered the Rumble match at number 27 and performed well, but was eliminated by Batista who went on to win the match.
 On the 3 February episode of Raw, Del Rio confronted and ultimately assaulted Batista, which led to Batista powerbombing Del Rio through the broadcast table the following week.
 Before that, Del Rio squashed Dolph Ziggler.
 This led to a match between Del Rio and Batista at Elimination Chamber, which Batista won.
 The following night on Raw, Del Rio defeated Batista in a rematch from the previous night.
-At WrestleMania XXX, Alberto Del Rio participated in the Andre the Giant memorial battle royal and made a number of eliminations before being eliminated by Sheamus.
+At WrestleMania XXX, Del Rio participated in the Andre the Giant memorial battle royal and made a number of eliminations before being eliminated by Sheamus.

 On the 2 June episode of Raw, Del Rio defeated Dolph Ziggler to qualify for the 2014 Money in the Bank ladder match which later became for the vacant WWE World Heavyweight Championship; Del Rio would lose the match to John Cena.
 On the 4 July episode of SmackDown, Del Rio unsuccessfully challenged Sheamus for the United States Championship.
 He defeated Ziggler on the 7 July episode of Raw to earn another United States Championship opportunity against Sheamus, but was again unsuccessful after a Last Man Standing match the following night on Main Event.
 At Battleground he participated in a battle royal for the vacant Intercontinental Championship but was eliminated by Dolph Ziggler.
 Del Rio lost several matches over the following weeks and was fired from WWE on 7 August, due to "unprofessional conduct" following an altercation with an employee who allegedly made a racist joke.